mayankkumar8629/Storify/README.md

 # Storify

 This project is a RESTful API for managing a book collection.
 It is built to perform basic CRUD operations on books and includes user authentication using JWT.
-The API is designed to be modular, secure, and production-ready.
+The API is designed to be modular and secure.

 # Deployed Link(BACKEND)
 https://storify-7qsw.onrender.com